If you're interested in improving children's education, are over 18 years of age and have the time, you could become a school governor.

 Foundation governors are either appointed, or take the role by virtue of an office that they hold.

-Individuals are eligible to be nominated and appointed as a partnership governor if they have the skills needed to contribute to the effective governance and success of the school.
+A partnership governor is nominated if they have the skills needed to contribute to the effective governance and success of the school.

 What you need to become a school governor